What a data pipeline actually costs: build, run, maintain

 The cheapest build is often the most expensive to run

 The instinct is to minimise the build cost.
 The mistake is ignoring what the choices you make during the build do to the monthly bill for years afterward.
 A pipeline built on per-row and per-second pricing can cost more in eighteen months of running than it did to build.
 A leaner architecture — right-sized infrastructure, engines that don't meter every query — can cost a little more to design well and a lot less to live with.
-I run a full production platform this way at near-zero marginal infrastructure cost; the teardown shows how.

 How to get a real number for your situation